joonsu0109gh/Robot-to-Cam-Calibration/README.md

 # Eye-to-Hand Calibration for Franka Research 3 & RealSense

-This repository provides a complete, ROS-free pipeline for performing **Eye-to-Hand calibration** between a Franka Research 3 robot arm and an Intel RealSense camera.
-The core of the calibration process relies on OpenCV's `cv2.calibrateRobotWorldHandEye` function, using a ChArUco board for high-accuracy results.
+This repository provides a pipeline for performing **Eye-to-Hand calibration** between a Franka Research 3 robot arm and an Intel RealSense camera.
+The core of the calibration process relies on OpenCV's `cv2.calibrateRobotWorldHandEye` function, with ChArUco board.

 <div align="center">
   <img src="docs/env_img.jpg" width="300">